Seeing Straight: Document Orientation Detection for Efficient OCR: Results and Discussion

-\textbf{Rotation Classification:} Table~\ref{tab:results-comparison} reports the rotation classification accuracy of all evaluated models on our dataset.
-Our proposed classifier, comprising approximately 304M parameters, with 0.5s latency on NVIDIA H100, achieves 96.81\% accuracy on ORB-En and 92.68\% on the multilingual ORB-Indic dataset, demonstrating strong generalization across diverse scripts and layouts.
-We also conducted an ablation study where dynamic cropping with multi-layer classifier showed the best performance (Table \ref{tab:ablation-study} and Section \ref{appendix:ablation} in Appendix).
+Table~\ref{tab:12class-accuracy} and Table~\ref{tab:4class-accuracy} (Section \ref{appendix:ablation} in Appendix) report the rotation classification accuracy of all evaluated models on our dataset on 2 different cases: 4 class canonical angles (0, 90, 180 and 270 degree rotations) and 12 class rotation problem (0, 30, 60, 90, 120, 150, 180, 210, 240, 270, 300, 330 degree angles).
+Our proposed classifier, comprising approximately 304M parameters, with 0.5s latency on NVIDIA H100, achieves 96.81\% accuracy on ORB-En and 92.68\% on the multilingual ORB-Indic dataset on the 4-class classification problem and 98\% on ORB-En and 96.71\% on ORB-Indic on the 12-class classification problem respectively, demonstrating strong generalization across diverse scripts and layouts.
+We also conducted 2 ablation studies where dynamic cropping with multi-layer classifier showed the best performance balancing both accuracy and latency shown in Table~\ref{tab:ablation-study} and Table~\ref{tab:ablation-dynamic-crop-funsd} (Section \ref{appendix:ablation} in Appendix).

-Conventional OCR systems such as docTR and TrOCR show inconsistent performance when repurposed for rotation classification.
-Notably, all VLMs underperformed significantly on this task, reinforcing recent findings that VLMs often struggle with standard computer vision benchmarks~\citep{zhang2024visually, cooper2025rethinking, ramachandran2025well}.
-Despite their impressive generative capabilities, models like Gemma-3, LLaMA-4, and GPT-4o failed to reliably infer document orientation.
-Among closed-source models, GPT-4o slightly outperforms Gemini-2.5 Flash on rotation classification, though both fall well short of our model.
+Conventional OCR-based systems such as docTR and TrOCR achieve the second-best performance, particularly on the more challenging 12-class rotation task, after being fine-tuned for rotation classification.
+In contrast, all evaluated VLMs perform poorly, corroborating recent evidence that VLMs struggle on standard computer vision benchmarks~\citep{zhang2024visually, cooper2025rethinking, ramachandran2025well}.
+Models such as Gemma-3, LLaMA-4, GPT-4o, and Gemini-2.5 fail to reliably infer document orientation, with GPT-4o marginally outperforming Gemini-2.5 Flash among closed-source models, yet remaining far below our approach.
+A classical, training-free baseline based on HOG and SIFT orientation statistics yields near-zero exact-match accuracy under the 12-class (30°) setting for both English and Indic datasets, underscoring the limitations of handcrafted methods at fine-grained rotation resolution.

-\textbf{Evaluation on structured OCR:} We assess the effect of our rotation correction module on downstream OCR performance using ORB-En-SROIE (Table~\ref{tab:ocr-comparison}).
-Field-level accuracy is calculated across four key fields, each weighted equally (25\%).
-Incorporating our module yields substantial improvements: Tesseract doubles its accuracy, and docTR improves fourfold.
-Interestingly, GPT-4o, despite rotation correction, still underperforms compared to conventional OCR engines on structured field extraction (with 6\% gain).
-Nanonets showed the best performance achieving a 8\% gain when used with our module.
-Gemini-2.5 Pro benefits with a 14\% uplift, while Gemini-2.5 Flash shows minimal improvement, suggesting that it may already implement internal rotation handling, either through pre-processing or prior exposure to rotated data during multi-modal training.